 This shrimp pie makes a fabulous lunch, brunch, or dinner dish, and it is not difficult to prepare.

 Cook the shrimp just until they are opaque because they will cook a bit more as the pie bakes.
-Use a refrigerated pie pastry or this basic recipe for pie crust.
+Use a refrigerated pie pastry or try making your own homemade pie pastry.

 - 1/4 cup all-purpose flour